Baptistemontan/leptos_i18n/docs/book/src/declare/04_ranges.md

 }
 ```

-There isn't a way to represent this in a single key, You will need `Foreign keys` that you can read about in a future chapter.
+There isn't a way to represent this in a single key.
+You will need `Foreign keys` that you can read about in a future chapter.